hashicorp/terraform-website/content/source/docs/cloud/run/cli.html.md

 ## Options for Plans and Applies

-To understand the various options available for plans and applies using the CLI-driven workflow, visit [Run Modes and Options](/docs/cloud/run/modes-and-options.html).
+[Run Modes and Options](/docs/cloud/run/modes-and-options.html) contains more details about the various options available for plans and applies when you use the CLI-driven workflow.